-Figure 99 Serial Clock Phase and Polarity Options
+Figure 98 Serial Clock Phase and Polarity Options

-14.1 Full-Duplex Operation
+13.1 Full-Duplex Operation

 The different devices are connected through three lines.
 The definition of these lines is always determined by the master: The line connected to the master's data output pin MTSR is the transmit line, the receive line is connected to its data input line MRST, and the clock line is connected to pin SCLK.
 Only the device selected for master operation generates and outputs the serial clock on pin SCLK.
 All slaves receive this clock, so their pin SCLK must be switched to input mode (DP3.13='0').
 The output of the master's shift register is connected to the external transmit line, which in turn is connected to the slaves' shift register input.
-The output of the slaves' shift register is connected to the slaves.
+The output of the slaves' shift register is connected to the external receive line in order to enable the master to receive the data shifted out of the slave.
 The external connections are hard-wired, the function and direction of these pins is determined by the master or slave operation of the individual device.